chef-boneyard/chef-web-docs-2016/docs_all/source/lwrps.rst

 Lightweight Resources and Providers
 =====================================================
-The following groups of lightweight resources are available in open source cookbooks that are provided by |opscode|:
+The following groups of lightweight resources are available in open source cookbooks that are provided by |company_name|:

 * application
 * apt